jwstegemann/fritz2-docs/Styling.md

 * Dynamically generated css classes depending on runtime variables
 * No need to distribute css files with the component code

-# Verwendung
+# How to use fritz2-styling

-To use fritz2-styling, add the following dependency to your gradle build:
+Add the following dependency to your gradle build:

 ```gradle
     val jsMain by getting {